noxoua/filament-activity-log/README.md

 ### Logger - Usage

-After the logger is created you can use it.
+After the logger is created, you can use it.

 #### CreateRecord
 ```php